komiamiko/komiamiko.github.io/_posts/2020-06-28-future-gardens.markdown

 <div>

-The world around you blossoms with diversity.
-An artist carefully sculpting the figure of a dragon, a conjurer patiently mentoring a group of aspiring students, a traveller carrying rare minerals from a distant land, a crafter experimenting with a new tool design... and a lot of people who are ready to fight.
-They represent leaves within a vast tree of possibilities.
+Diversity blossoms around you in town, <br/>
+Artists, enchanters, architects and more. <br/>
-Ever person you see could have been you, but that's not how it turned out, now is it?
+Each person a role that could have been you, <br/>
-What did you choose instead?
-What was your calling?

-Plants.
-It was plants.
+But plants were your calling, it's just what you do.

-You're not the only person to grow and study plants, but these are your gardens, and they are home to you.
+You're not the first to grow and study plants, <br/>
-Besides, with the unique abilities you've gained up to now, you're certain you can go where no botanist (one who studies plants) has gone before.
+But these are your gardens, and they are your home. <br/>
+Your unique powers can take you further than others. <br/>
 Where will this take you?
 Only time will tell.

-Your garden contains plants nobody has ever seen before.
+In your gardens are plants never seen before. <br/>
-You are the first to name and describe them.
+A <span id="fgardens-inject-name-0"></span>,
-What is a <span id="fgardens-inject-name-0"></span>, or a <span id="fgardens-inject-name-1"></span>?
+a <span id="fgardens-inject-name-1"></span>. <br/>
-I can't answer that for you.
+First named by you, with flowery whimsy. <br/>
-This is your story now.
-Inspired by whimsical plant names, you write your own tales as you go.
+This is your story, that you write as you go.

 </div>